Surrey Hills Qigong Home2026-02-02T11:22:14+00:00

 ROOTED IN ANCIENT WISDOM.
 VITAL FOR MODERN LIFE.

 Qigong or Chi Kung (pronounced ‘chee gong ) is the art of energy cultivation.
-A gentle dance of breath, mindful movement and stillness.
+A gentle flowing practice of breath, mindful movement and stillness.

-Rooted in ancient Chinese wisdom, it’s a practice that helps you return to yourself – to calm, clarity and flow.
+Rooted in ancient Chinese wisdom, it helps your body soften and your mind settle – restoring calm, clarity and flow.

-And if you’re drawn to meditation, yin yoga or somatic work, you’ll love it.
+If you enjoy mindful movement, meditation, yin yoga, somatic work, or simply walking in nature, you’ll love it.
 Qigong feels like coming home.

 📬 Sign up for seasonal inspiration & class updates

-Qigong teacher on the lawn with arms raised enjoying the sunshine
+Surrey Qigong teacher with class outside on the lawn with arms raised enjoying the summer sunshine

 Gentle Practice.
 Powerful results